Comoros June 16-17, 2023

 Food.
 Les Saveurs des Iles offering authentic (AFAIK) local fares for 4-5K.
 Jardin de la Paix has nice vibes with plates for 5-10K but underwhelming.
 Zara was recommended as the best restaurant (they had a buffet and ok pizza) but not great.

 Health.
-Malaria is no longer prevalent in Comoros due to an experimental treatment given to all residents, however it is still advisible to sleep under a permethrin-treated mosquito net and take an anti-malarial while visiting.
+Malaria is no longer prevalent in Comoros due to an experimental treatment given to all residents, however, it is still advisable to sleep under a permethrin-treated mosquito net and take an anti-malarial while visiting.
 All visitors should wear mosquito repellant during the day because dengue fever is a problem seasonally.

-Homosexuality’s illegal and punished for 5 years of prison of fine.
+Homosexuality is illegal and punished with 5 years of prison or a fine.

 Respect.
 Although the Comoros are a rather liberal Muslim country, it is disrespectful for women to expose their shoulders, much of their chest, knees, and especially stomach and lower back.
 Public affection between men and women is not acceptable, though one may rarely see a Comorian man and woman holding hands briefly (in the nightclubs some locals seem to ignore Muslim convention).